-- 12. Parade.
-A licence facilitating participation in non-competitive parades. - 13.
+- 1. Parade.
+A licence facilitating participation in non-competitive parades. - 2.
 Novice.
-Entry level for all first time applicants, an Intermediate Novice licence will be issued to riders who hold a current Full Class "A" DVLA Licence.
-Novice Licence holders are required to wear an Orange Vest obtainable from the ACU Licence Department. - 14.
+Entry level for all first time applicants, an Intermediate Novice licence will be issued to riders who hold a current Full Class "A"DVLA Licence.
+Novice Licence holders are required to wear an Orange Vest obtainable from the ACU Licence Department. - 3.
 Clubman.
 Novice/Intermediate Novice licence holders who have obtained Satisfactory signatures on their record card for a minimum of 10 separate Race Days at 3 different circuits during the current year and preceding 2 years may apply to upgrade to Clubman.
 To obtain a satisfactory signature Competitors must appear in the official race results as a finisher of a race in accordance with Article 12.3.3 of the Road Race Standing Regulations.
 Only one signature per race day.
-The competitor record card together with copies of the official result sheets for the signatures should be submitted to the ACU Road Race Department. - 15.
+Applications to upgrade must be made via the Licence holders Sport80 profile.
+When applying you will be prompted to upload copies of the official race results or website URL. - 4.
 National.
 Clubman competitors who have obtained upgrade signatures for a minimum of 10 separate Race Days at 3 different circuits during the current year and preceding 2 years may apply to be upgraded to a National Licence.
 To obtain an upgrade signature Competitors must appear in the official result sheets as having finished the race and have an average race speed equal to or greater than 92.5% of their respective CLASS winner.
 Only one signature per race day will be awarded with the exception of results from Endurance meetings.
-Where a rider competes in an Endurance race of 3 hrs or more duration 2 signatures will be awarded if the Team completes at least 90% of the number of laps completed by the Race/Class winner. - The competitor record card together with copies of the official result sheets for the signatures should be submitted to the ACU Road Race Department. - National Licence holders may apply for Start Permission to compete abroad. - 16.
+Where a rider competes in an Endurance race of 3 hrs or more duration 2 signatures will be awarded if the Team completes at least 90% of the number of laps completed by the Race/Class winner.
+Applications to upgrade must be made via the Licence holders Sport80 profile.
+When applying you will be prompted to upload copies of the official race results or website URL.
+National Licence holders may apply for Start Permission to compete abroad. - 5.
 International National licences holders who have held their National Licence for 12 months and who have competed at a minimum of 6 meetings in the previous 12 months may apply for an FIM Non-Championship International licence.
-The Competitor record card and copies of result sheets should be submitted to the ACU Road Race Department.
-A satisfactory medical examination is required before an FIM Non-Championship International licence can be issued (Eye Sight and Medical Report sections of the ACU Competition Licence Application Form). - 17.
+A satisfactory medical examination is required before an FIM Non-Championship International licence can be issued.
+Applications must be made via the Licence holders Sport80 profile. - 6.
 International Championship National licences holders who have held their National Licence for 12 months and who have competed at a minimum of 6 meetings in the previous 12 months may apply for a Championship licence as described in the appropriate Sporting Code of the FIME or FIM.
-The Competitor record card and/or copies of result sheets should be submitted to the ACU Road Race Department. - A satisfactory medical examination is required before an International Championship Licence can be issued (Eye Sight and Medical Report sections of the ACU Competition Licence Application Form). - A Licence can be upgraded at any time during the year.
+A satisfactory medical examination is required before an International Championship Licence can be issued.
+Applications to upgrade must be made via the Licence holders Sport80 profile.
+A Licence can be upgraded at any time during the year.